 The GHFP works as a research institute, investigating areas of concern key to the advancement of our mission.
 Our team work to specify strategically incisive questions to be explored in collaboration with others.
 These questions aim to challenge practically relevant assumptions that typically drive the way in which problems are defined and resolved.

 The GHFP focuses on five major areas:

 - Advancing the concept of positive peace and cultivating peaceful relationships globally

-- Introducing the notion of holistic human well-being and supporting the development of governance that is humanising and well-being sensitive
+- Introducing the notion of holistic human well-being and supporting the development of governments and institutions that are well-being sensitive

-- Encouraging human-centred education and inspiring a culture of care in schools
+- Encouraging humanity-centred education and inspiring a culture of care in schools